SamikshaDhadam/Hackathon-2023-Data/README.md

 - Front end development is done using HTML/CSS
 - Flask framework is used for backend development
 - GitHub is used as a version control system.
+- Kaggle data marketplace is used for synthetic data.

 ## Contributors